 AM returns an HTTP 400 error message and redirects to an AM admin UI page showing a message,

 The relying party’s iframe, or the redirection page, should be able to retrieve the error messages and act in consequence.
 For example, redirecting the end user to a login page.

-To let clients use session management draft 10 with AM, perform the following steps:
+To let clients use Session Management Draft 10 with AM, follow these steps:

 Configure the provider: